haggaie/samba/README.md

                 -v /path/to/directory:/mount \
                 -d dperson/samba -p

 * Attempting to connect with the `smbclient` commandline tool.
-By default samba still tries to use SMB1, which is depriciated and has security issues.
-This container defaults to SMB2, which for no decernable reason even though it's supported is disabled by default so run the command as `smbclient -m SMB3`, then any other options you would specify.
+Samba still tries to use SMB1 by default, which is deprecated and has security issues.
+This container defaults to SMB2, which for no discernable reason is disabled by default (even though it is supported).
+Run the command as `smbclient -m SMB3`, then any other options you wish to specify.

 ## Issues